How To Make Bread With Just Flour and Water

 - 1/2tsp salt

-If you want to make a more substantial loaf of bread but have run out of yeast, then soda bread is another quick and easy bread creation.
+If you want to make a more substantial loaf of bread but have ran out of yeast, then soda bread is another quick and easy bread creation.

 - 500g flour (plain or wholemeal)

 - 1tsp bicarbonate of soda